 |Charcoal acts like a magnet for how it pulls toxins from deep within the pores.|

-Any skin type can benefit from this DIY charcoal mask.
+Any skin type can benefit from this DIY Deep Cleaning Charcoal Mask.
 To counteract the drying effect of the charcoal for someone like myself with dry skin, I added a little honey for help with moisturizing since it is a natural humectant as well as serving an anti-bacterial ingredient.
 I also added castor oil to further power this mask due to it ricinoleic acid that helps fight bacteria, unclog the pores and defend against irritation.

 I never thought much about the type of water when experimenting with any homemade skin care recipes because usually I didn’t have much to save or kept it that long.
 However, the more that I thought about it, the more I decided it might be better to make a change.
 Now I have been using distilled water or boiled water as a precaution to limit any possible contamination just in case of any left over product.